 220 21st Street, Miami Beach; @BagatelleMiami

 Diez Y Seis

-Diez y Seis’ pool-side ‘Brunch a la Mexicana’ Sunday brunch experience offers guests a full day of delicious buffet-style fare, hand-crafted cocktail snd live music, every Sunday, ( $35++pp).
+Diez y Seis’ pool-side ‘Brunch a la Mexicana’ Sunday brunch experience offers guests a full day of delicious buffet-style fare, hand-crafted cocktail and live music, every Sunday, ( $35++pp) from 11:30 a.m. til 4 p.m.
 There are two very unique cooking stations – one hot and one cold.
 The ‘Hot Station’ cooks up Mexican-style plates as well as a variety of sweet and savory favorites including traditional egg dishes.